-- 93. Several EU agencies and institutions have a regulatory or policy function in relation to financial services, which overlap and interact with the functions of national authorities.
-The European Securities and Markets Authority (ESMA), and the European Banking Authority (the EBA) and the European Insurance and Occupational Pensions Authority, are European supervisory authorities within the European system of financial supervision (ESFS).
+95. Several EU agencies and institutions have a regulatory or policy function in relation to financial services, which overlap and interact with the functions of national authorities.
+The European Securities and Markets Authority (ESMA), and the European Banking Authority (the EBA) and the European Insurance and Occupational Pensions Authority, are European supervisory authorities within the European system of financial supervision ('ESFS').
 The ESFS includes the European Systemic Risk Board.
-The European Central Bank (the ECB) also has regulatory functions. - 94.
-The roles of the three European supervisory authorities are for the most part advisory and policy-oriented, but there is also some direct regulation of financial institutions.
-National banking regulators and the ECB have shared responsibilities for the regulation and supervision of "credit institutions", which include banks, building societies and any undertaking whose business is taking deposits from the public and lending.
-An application for a banking licence is submitted to national authorities and scrutinised by those authorities for compliance with national law rules, and then by the ECB for compliance with EU level rules.
-The ECB then has ongoing supervisory powers as regards credit institutions to ensure their compliance with regulatory and prudential rules. - 95.
-ESMA has responsibility for the direct licensing and supervision of credit ratings agencies and trade repositories which are involved in derivatives trading.
-The direct regulation of financial institutions is otherwise largely a matter for national authorities.
-However, national regulators presently apply a suite of rules made at the EU level in which these agencies do have a role, and the authorisations granted by national regulators have effect throughout the EU.
-Taking firms offering investment services as an example, under the existing Markets in Financial
+The European Central Bank (the ECB) also has regulatory functions.

+96. The roles of the three European supervisory authorities are for the most part advisory and policy-oriented,58 but there is also some direct regulation of financial institutions.
+National banking regulators and the ECB have shared responsibilities for the regulation and supervision of "credit institutions", which include banks, building societies and any undertaking whose business is taking deposits from the public and lending.59 An application for a banking licence is submitted to national authorities and scrutinised by those authorities for compliance with national law rules, and then by the ECB for compliance with EU level rules.60 The ECB then has ongoing supervisory powers as regards credit institutions to ensure their compliance with regulatory and prudential rules.61

-&lt;sup>53 As the Commission explains, their functions are (Report from the Commission to the Parliament and Council, 8 August 2014, COM(2014) 509 final, pp.3-4): Developing draft technical standards and issuing guidelines and recommendations, respecting better regulation principles; issuing opinions to the European Parliament, the Council, and the European Commission; resolving cases of disagreement between national supervisors, where legislation requires them to co-operate or to agree; contributing to ensuring consistent application of technical rules of EU law (including through peer reviews); a coordinating role in emergency situations; in the case of ESMA, exercising direct supervisory powers for Credit Rating Agencies and Trade Repositories; and collecting the necessary information to carry out their mandate.
+58 As the Commission explains, their functions are (Report from the Commission to the Parliament and Council, 8 August 2014, COM(2014) 509 final, pp.3-4): Developing draft technical standards and issuing guidelines and recommendations, respecting better regulation principles; issuing opinions to the European Parliament, the Council, and the European Commission; resolving cases of disagreement between national supervisors, where legislation requires them to co-operate or to agree; contributing to ensuring consistent application of technical rules of EU law (including through peer reviews); a coordinating role in emergency situations; in the case of ESMA, exercising direct supervisory powers for Credit Rating Agencies and Trade Repositories; and collecting the necessary information to carry out their mandate.

-&lt;sup>54 Regulation 575/2013, Article 4(1).
+59 Regulation 575/2013, Article 4(1).

-&lt;sup>55 Council Regulation (EU) No 1024/2013, Article 14.
+60 Council Regulation (EU) No 1024/2013, Article 14.

-&lt;sup>56 Ibid., Article 16.
+61 Ibid., Article 16.